EN | UA | RU |

 The purpose of the chat is to share experiences on tax deductions, tips, and any useful relevant information.

-Check the IBAN in the Seguridad Social account here: Tesorería General de la Seguridad Social (Entrar en tu área personal -> ver tus datos de autonomo -> Domiciliación bancaria).
+You can check the IBAN in your Seguridad Social account here: Tesorería General de la Seguridad Social (Entrar en tu área personal -> ver tus datos de autonomo -> Domiciliación bancaria).
+Ensure that the correct IBAN is listed in your Seguridad Social account, as social contributions will be deducted from this account.

 When you register as an autónomo, there is a chance that you will become a tax resident for the current year starting January 1st (even if you registered as an autónomo in the middle of the year).
 It is difficult to say in advance whether the tax authorities will consider you a tax resident or not, as it depends on many factors and is generally a rather complex topic (you can read more here).
 A tax resident must pay taxes on income for the entire year (even on income received in other countries).